 The best breakfast foods give you fuel in the tank for energy that lasts.
-They boost your metabolism, fight disease and help you keep your weight down.
-The worst breakfast foods do the opposite.
-They lead to mid-morning crashes, wreak havoc on your metabolism, encourage disease and cause weight gain.
+They boost your metabolism, fight disease and help keep your weight down.
+The worst breakfast foods do just the opposite.
+They lead to mid-morning crashes, wreak havoc on your metabolism, encourage disease and can cause weight gain.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy